puppetlabs/puppet-docs/source/pe/3.3/quick_writing_windows.markdown

         NAME                 DESCRIPTION               AUTHOR        KEYWORDS
         puppetlabs-registry  This module provides...   @puppetlabs   type registry

    You want `puppetlabs-registy`.
-You can view detailed info about the module in the "Read Me" on the Puppet Forge.
+You can view detailed info about the module in the "Read Me" on the Puppet Forge. w

 2. To install the module, run `puppet module install puppetlabs-registry`: